zain148/aman-atg/README.md

 ### ✨ Quick Facts

 - 👨🏽‍💻 I’m currently working as a freelancer.
-- 🌱 I’m currently learning Unit-Testing.
+- 🌱 I’m currently learning Unit-Testing and TypeScript.
 <!--- 🤔 I’m looking for help for my future MERN projects.-->
 - 💬 Ask me about anything related to JS, React, Redux, Firebase.(After googling it 😜😌)
 <!--- ⚡️ Fun-Fact: I sleep at 6am 🙃. -->